 The pandemic drove hotels to seek opportunities to negate guest and staff concerns around social distancing, and adhere to best practices in health and hygiene.
-By introducing self check-in through apps and kiosks, hotels are able to help guests feel more relaxed upon arrival, knowing they don’t need to stand in a crowded lobby.
+By introducing self check-in in hotels through apps and kiosks, properties are able to help guests feel more relaxed upon arrival, knowing they don’t need to stand in a crowded lobby.
 First impressions count, and by putting guests at ease upon their arrival, hotels are making a good first impression.

 Some guests prefer in-person experiences at check-in, so being able to accommodate a range of guest preferences is important.
 Options such as self check-in kiosks can be paired with a roaming customer service host for those who require human assistance, whilst minimising wait times as seen by fidelis hospitality in their lobbies.

-It’s not just hotels that are capitalising on the benefit of self check-in, whether by app or kiosk.
+It’s not just hotels that are capitalising on the benefit of hotel kiosk check-in, whether by app or kiosk.
 As we see at airports, adoption of self-service functions predicts that kiosk check-in and bag tag printing will reach record highs at global airports in 2023.
 But the biggest increase is tipped to be unassisted bag drops: 41 percent of airports offered this in 2020, and it’s expected that 73 percent will offer it by 2023.

 Car hire companies are also using digital check-in to speed up previously lengthy customer queues.
 With documentation required to be verified – including personal identification, driving licence, insurance or car upsell – collecting your car hire can often be one of the most time-consuming of holiday activities.
-Big brands such as Avis and Hertz are reducing wait time Hwith digital check-ins and kiosks, whilst car sharing companies like Zipcar are using apps to simplify car collections in a secure way.
+Big brands such as Avis and Hertz are reducing wait time with digital check-ins and kiosks, whilst car sharing companies like Zipcar are using apps to simplify car collections in a secure way.

 The rise of technology-generated check-in does not herald the death of the hotel’s front desk team.
 In fact, like in the car rental sector, the technology frees customer service professionals from mountains of paperwork and lets them focus on the elements of their job which enhance the guest experience.